quicwg/base-drafts/draft-ietf-quic-transport.md

 the version number used in this draft.
 Alias versions MUST NOT be a reserved version.
 Servers SHOULD send at least one version alias, and SHOULD frequently change the value that they announce.
 Each version alias contains a lifetime, which indicates how long the server will accept this version alias.
-The list of version aliases is sent in the server's Transport Parameters (see
+It also contains an initial salt, which is used instead of the initial salt as defined in section 5.2 of {{QUIC-TLS}}.
+The list of version aliases is sent in the server's Transport Parameters (see {{transport-parameter-definitions}}).
-{{transport-parameter-definitions}}).

 Clients SHOULD remember the aliases and use it for subsequent connections to the same server in the future.
 This applies to both 0-RTT connection as well as